 S&M's first objection concerns the concept of "coalitionary killing."
-S&M believe this term is illegitimate because in their view, the claim that humans, chimpanzees and ants exhibit
+S&M believe this term is illegitimate because in their view, the claim that humans, chimpanzees and ants exhibit "coalitionary killing" is bound to mean that in eac

 "coalitionary killing" is bound to mean that in each species this behavior has "the same biological bases and motivations and therefore ... driven by the same underlying natural causes."